Best Film for the Nikon FA

-The best film to use in your Nikon FA will have to be based on the lens, available light, and type of film you want to use.
+The best film to use in the Nikon FA should be based on the lighting, your lens, and type of film you want to shoot.

-To eliminate having to haul around a flash and/or tripod, purchase a 35mm film that has an ISO of 400 or higher.
+To prevent having to lug around a flash and/or tripod, pick a 35mm film that has an ISO of 400 or faster.

-If you have a need to capture images inside or anytime there is low light, make sure that you have a fast lens.
-Go read my blog post on the 5 Best Lenses for the Nikon FA for lens ideas.
+If you intend to capture photographs inside or anywhere there is low light, make sure you are using a fast lens.
+Have a look at my short article on the 5 Best Lenses for the Nikon FA for lens suggestions.

-Kodak UltraMax 400 - A terrific selection for a wide range of conditions.
-Kodak UltraMax 400 is fast enough so that you should be able to handhold the FA in the majority of scenarios.
+Kodak UltraMax 400 - An excellent choice for a wide range of lighting conditions.
+The film is fast enough so that you should be able to handhold the FA in the vast majority of circumstances.

-Expect pictures to look slightly warm with outstanding skin tones.
+Expect images to appear slightly warm with pleasant skin tones.

-Fujifilm Superia X-TRA ISO 400 - Based on your location, this film could be more widely available.
-It’s a very good alternative to Kodak film.
+Fujifilm Superia X-TRA ISO 400 - Depending on your location, this film may be more widely available.
+It’s a very good alternative to Kodak.

-Fujifilm images appear to have cooler tones with notable blues and greens when compared to Kodak.
+Fuji photos appear to have cooler tones with an emphasis on greens and blues, when compared to Kodak.

-Lomography 800 - If you want a color film with an ISO of 800, there are only a few offerings.
-For film stocks targeted towards consumers, this is the sole option.
+Lomography 800 - You’re limited to just a small number of options if you want an ISO 800 speed color film.
+For 35mm film stocks targeted towards consumers, Lomography 800 is the sole option.

-Kodak Portra 400 - By far the most popular color negative film among film enthusiasts online.
-Overexpose the film by 1 or 2-stops to get the rendering the film is well known for.
+Kodak Portra 400 - Among the photography enthusiasts online, Portra 400 is undoubtedly the most widely used color negative film.
+Overexpose the film by 1 or 2-stops to get the appearance the film is highly regarded for.